maf946/SocketScripts/README.md

 	while 1:

 This line, and everything below it which is indented by a tab, is part of an infinite loop.
-Once the client is configured correctly, we want to continually prompt the user for input, then communicate over the network (recall that the user can quit by pressing Ctrl+Z, or just closing the terminal window).
+Once the client is configured correctly, we want to continually prompt the user for input, then communicate over the network (recall that the user can quit by pressing Ctrl+Z, or just closing PyCharm).
 Note that **indentation in Python is very important**.
 Use tab characters with care, when warranted, and only when warranted.

 		clientSocket = socket.socket(socket.AF_INET, socket.SOCK_DGRAM)